lukeawyatt/lukeawyatt/README.md

 I think **Anthony Bourdain** put it best:

-> "Maybe that's enlightenment enough: to know that there is no final resting place of the mind, no moment of smug clarity.
-Perhaps wisdom ... is realizing how small I am, and unwise, and how far I have yet to go."
+> **"**Maybe that's enlightenment enough: to know that there is no final resting place of the mind, no moment of smug clarity.
+Perhaps wisdom ... is realizing how small I am, and unwise, and how far I have yet to go.**"**
 >
-> Anthony Bourdain, No Reservations
+> ~ *Anthony Bourdain, No Reservations*

 This might be a bit untraditional for a bio, but afterall, we're seeking life.
 I find it best to not differentiate from this end-goal.
 I use GitHub *personally* to support random, one-off needs, to help my kids in their gaming endeavors, and to generally make life easier where I can.